-4 Even the colleges that have dropped their early decision programs offer opportunities for some athletes to apply early and to receive notification about whether they are going to get in months in advance of other applicants (Jaschik 2006).
+4 Some colleges that have dropped their early decision programs offer opportunities for athletes to apply early and to receive notification about whether they are going to get in months in advance of other applicants (Jaschik 2006).

 5 Numbers compiled from Lewin (2008).

+disappointed about having been rejected by a first choice and thus underperforms academically.
+Or perhaps students who apply early have unobserved quality differences that are not reflected through any application data.
 Our dataset allows us to investigate the relationship between application status and academic performance at a highly selective liberal arts college.